SchoemanClaudia/TheScoop/TESTING.md

     ![Django-Allauth Bug](static/documentation/testing/bug.webp)

-- A warning encountered when refreshing page in Chrome every now and then, disappears in some instances:
+- A warning encountered when loading `meet_us.html` page in Chrome every now and then, disappears in some instances with a refresh:
     - `Chrome is moving towards a new experience that allows users to choose to browse without third-party cookies.`
     - This could be due to Cloudinary sending cookies when pulling images, and will be looking further into this on next update.
     - Article about the warning: https://forums.knack.com/t/reading-cookie-in-cross-site-context-will-be-blocked-in-future-chrome-versions/17689